 This medication can cause serious (possibly fatal) harm to an unborn baby if used during pregnancy.
 It is important to prevent pregnancy while taking this medication.
 Consult your doctor for more details and to discuss the use of reliable forms of birth control while taking this medication.
 If you are planning pregnancy, become pregnant, or think you may be pregnant, tell your doctor right away.

 Dizziness, lightheadedness, tiredness, or headache may occur as your body adjusts to the medication.
 Dry cough may also occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.
-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
 Tell your doctor right away if you have any serious side effects, including: fainting, symptoms of a high potassium blood level (such as muscle weakness, slow/irregular heartbeat).
 Although lisinopril may be used to prevent kidney problems or treat people who have kidney problems, it may also rarely cause serious kidney problems or make them worse.
 Your doctor will check your kidney function while you are taking lisinopril.
 Tell your doctor right away if you have any signs of kidney problems such as a change in the amount of urine.
 Lisinopril may rarely cause serious (possibly fatal) liver problems.
 Get medical help right away if you have any symptoms of liver damage, such as: nausea/vomiting that doesn't stop, loss of appetite, stomach/abdominal pain, yellowing eyes/skin, dark urine.
 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Store the tablets and suspension at room temperature away from light and moisture.
 Do not store in the bathroom.
 Discard any unused suspension after 4 weeks.
 Keep all medications away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.